Introduction

 How Does a Reverse Mortgage for Purchase Work?

-With a HECM for Purchase loan, you can use the home equity from the sale of your previous residence or other sources of funds to cover the down payment, while the HECM loan balance covers the rest of the home's cost.
-The Federal Housing Administration (FHA) insures HECM loans, and the purchased home must be your primary residence.
-You're still responsible for paying property taxes, insurance premiums, and maintaining the home.
+Tap into home equity from selling your old house or other funds for the down payment.
+The HECM loan covers the rest.
+The Federal Housing Administration insures these loans, and the new house must be your primary residence.
+Remember, you’re on the hook for property taxes, insurance, and upkeep.

-Since there are no income or credit score requirements for the loan, eligibility is primarily based on age and the home being your primary residence.
+No income or credit score barriers here.
+Eligibility hinges on age and making the home your primary residence.

 Types of Properties Eligible for Purchase With a Reverse Mortgage